Important

 2. Make sure that the information in the Google Integration Settings and OAuth 2.0 for Gmail emails sync is filled as described in the Configure Google Integration Settings topic.

-3. Define the following fields for Google Sign-on:
+3. Define the following fields for Google Sign-On:

 • Enable — Check Enable to activate Google Single Sign-on.